-DigiPen conducts multi-level teacher training to educators who wish to offer ProjectFUN programs in the areas of Video Game Programming, 3D Animation, and Robotics.
+DigiPen conducts multi-level teacher training to educators who wish to offer ProjectFUN programs in the areas of Video Game Development and Art and Animation.
 Level I training permits you to teach 60- and 90-hour courses in a middle school or high school setting, and is offered throughout the year at DigiPen’s main campus in Redmond, WA.
 More advanced training is available to teachers who have successfully completed the Level I training.
 Each training session costs $1,250 per teacher.* For more information or to register for a session, contact the ProjectFUN Support Team at PFsupport@digipen.edu or by phone at (425) 629-5007.

 Please contact email@example.com for more information about our training schedule.